 It is, however, very distinguishable from mass tourism.
 Ecotourism is defined as responsible travel to unspoilt regions of the earth, without disturbing or endangering the natural ecosystem during the visit.

-What sets ecotourism apart is the fact that some form of learning experiences should be incorporated into the trip.
+What sets ecotourism apart is the fact that, by definition, some form of learning experiences should be incorporated into the trip.
 Ecotourism wants to educate the tourist and awaken an understanding for the beauty of nature and the fragility of ecosystems.
 The hope is that by observing indigenous animal and plant species in their natural environment, the traveller becomes aware of how important it is to protect that biodiversity.

 In contrast to traditional mass tourism, the income generated by ecotourism directly flows back into the conservation of the natural ecosystem.
 It has already proven a success in many areas of the world, where a switch to ecotourism allowed the local environment to recover from former problems.